 How to Migrate from iText to IronPDF in C#

-Migrating from iText to IronPDF transforms your .NET PDF workflow from a programmatic API requiring manual construction of Paragraph, Table, and Cell objects to a modern HTML-first approach with full CSS3 and JavaScript support.
-This guide provides a comprehensive, step-by-step migration path that eliminates AGPL licensing concerns and the need for separate pdfHTML add-ons for professional .NET developers.
+Migrating from iText to IronPDF moves your .NET PDF workflow from a programmatic API — building Paragraph, Table, and Cell objects in code — to an HTML-first approach with CSS3 and JavaScript support.
+This guide provides a step-by-step migration path that removes AGPL exposure and the need for a separate pdfHTML add-on.

 Why Migrate from iText to IronPDF

-Complex Licensing Audits: Enterprise deployments face licensing complexity and audit risk that can delay projects and create legal exposure.
+Complex Licensing Audits: Enterprise deployments face licensing complexity and audit risk.

 iText vs IronPDF Comparison